petrmichal0/petrmichal0/README.md

 ### 🏃‍♂️ **In my free time**
 When I'm not coding, you’ll find me spending time with my family, running, cycling, or hiking in the mountains.
 I believe in constant improvement and living by the motto: _"You can have results or excuses, but not both."_

-Feel free to check out my projects below, and if you’d like to chat, don’t hesitate to reach out! 😊

 ##